byangiewang/angie.wang/_posts/2018-03-31-tuberculosis.md

 ---
 order: 11
-title: Tuberculosis rears its head in NYC
+title: Tuberculosis rears its head in New York
 authors:
     - Angie Wang
 categories: